-Figure 5.14 Example R-band light curves of three representative pair instability supernovae (curves without symbols).
-The solid and dot-dashed curves show the explosions of blue and red supergiants with $m{\star}=250~M{\odot}$ , respectively.
-The dashed curve shows the explosion of a bare helium core with $m{\star}=130~M{\odot}$ (this star is assumed to have lost its envelope through a wind and so is still subject to the instability.
+Figure 5.17 Example R-band light curves of three representative pair-instability supernovae (curves without symbols).
+The solid and dot-dashed curves show the explosions of blue and red supergiants with $m{\star}=250~M{\odot}$, respectively.
+The dashed curve shows the explosion of a bare helium core with $m{\star}=130~M{\odot}$ (this star is assumed to have lost its envelope through a wind and so is still subject to the instability).
 For comparison, the curves with symbols show three light curves of real supernovae.
-These are a normal Type Ia event (triangles), a normal Type IIP event (squares), and the overluminous core-collapse event SN 2006gy (circles).
-Figure credit: Kasen, D., Woosley, S. E., & Heger, A. Astrophys.
+These are a normal Type Ia event (triangles), a normal Type IIP event (squares), and the overluminous corecollapse event SN 2006gy (circles).
+Kasen, D., Woosley, S. E., & Heger, A., Astrophys.
 J. 734, 102 (2011).
+Reproduced by permission of the AAS.